Facilitator & Consultant

 I was born in Portland, OR in the mid-’80s, the second oldest of my mother’s five children.
 She raised us with a love for knowledge and education.
 We spoke about race often and learned a great deal from her experience as a Black woman.

 I attended high school in the heart of Portland’s Black community.
 There, I was surrounded by cultural pride and community.
 I became familiar with racism in the school system and organized with my classmates to fight for equity.
 In adulthood, I continue to learn, organize, and move towards a more radical analysis of racism and other forms of oppression.

-In late 2017, I started providing community engagement workshops to allow space for folks to explore race and deepen their understanding.
-As a multi-ethnic Black mother of two, issues around race come up frequently in my life and my children’s life.
-I wanted to share my knowledge and experience in order to promote positive change in the world.
+In late 2017, I started offering community workshops.
+As a mother of two, issues around race come up frequently in our home, so I wanted to share my knowledge and experience in order to promote positive change in the world.
 Quickly I was moved to consultation and facilitation for organizations.
 With the goal of centering the most impacted and addressing systemic racism, heterosexism, transmisogyny, abelism, and other oppressions.

 I am able to do this work because of the people who lift me up.
 I greatly appreciate those who support me.